stefine/example-fastapi/README.md

-This is a tutorial made by Youtuber about fastapi.
+This is a tutorial made by Youtuber about fastapi/This is a Comprehensive Course for Beginners.